 The incidence of status epilepticus has a bimodal age distribution with peaks during infancy and in the elderly.
 The incidence rate ranges between approximately 7 to 40 cases per 100,000 persons/year.
 Status epilepticus seems to be more common in males.
 A significant proportion of both children (16% to 38%) and adults (42% to 50%) with status epilepticus have a history of epilepsy.
 The short-term mortality (within 30 days) of status epilepticus ranges from 7.6% to 22% across all age groups and is highest amongst the elderly.

-A seizure is a paroxysmal electrical discharge of the neurons in the brain resulting in a change of function or behavior.
+A seizure is a paroxysmal electrical discharge of neurons in the brain resulting in a change of function or behavior.
 It is important to understand that a seizure is a CNS event and may present as convulsive or non-convulsive.
-There are both excitatory neurotransmitters (glutamate, aspartate, and acetylcholine) and inhibitory neurotransmitters (gamma-aminobutyric acid) and mechanisms (calcium ion-dependent potassium ion current, and magnesium blockade of N-methyl-d-aspartate (NMDA)) in the brain that play a role in the genesis and inhibition of isolated seizures.
+There are both excitatory neurotransmitters (glutamate, aspartate, and acetylcholine) and inhibitory neurotransmitters (gamma-aminobutyric acid) and mechanisms (calcium ion-dependent potassium ion current and magnesium blockade of N-methyl-d-aspartate (NMDA)) in the brain that play a role in the genesis and inhibition of isolated seizures.
 Excessive excitation and/or inadequate inhibition results in status epilepticus.

 The diagnosis of convulsive status epilepticus is made clinically but requires emergent neuroimaging and laboratory studies to identify a potential etiology.
 A head computed tomography (CT) scan is appropriate in most situations and most easily obtained.
 Magnetic resonance imaging (MRI) of the brain is more sensitive for identifying malformations in pediatric patients, but may be difficult to obtain and may require sedation.
-Laboratory studies should include bedside blood glucose level, serum electrolytes (sodium, potassium, calcium, and magnesium), BUN, creatinine, serum bicarbonate, a complete blood count, and a lumbar puncture with cerebrospinal fluid (CSF) evaluation.
+Laboratory studies should include bedside blood glucose level, serum electrolytes (sodium, potassium, calcium, and magnesium), BUN, creatinine, serum bicarbonate, a complete blood count and a lumbar puncture with cerebrospinal fluid (CSF) evaluation.
 If the patient has a known seizure disorder, anti-epileptic drug levels should be obtained.
 Suspicion of toxic ingestion mandates toxicology studies (e.g., urine toxicology screen, serum levels of specific toxins such as theophylline or lithium).
-Other studies may be considered based on the presentation (liver function tests, inborn errors of metabolism, and coagulation studies).
-A pregnancy test should be obtained in all women of child-bearing years.
+Other studies may be considered based on the presentation (liver function tests, inborn errors of metabolism and coagulation studies).
+A pregnancy test should be obtained in all women of child-bearing age.
 An EEG should be obtained.
-Non-convulsive status epilepticus requires all of the previously mentioned imaging and laboratory studies for identification of an underlying etiology, but also requires EEG monitoring for diagnosis.
+Non-convulsive status epilepticus requires all of the previously mentioned imaging and laboratory studies for the identification of an underlying etiology but also requires EEG monitoring for diagnosis.